Opportunities to Serve

 Main Street Ministries

 FPC is blessed to have recently joined in partnership with Restoring Justice.
 Restoring Justice is dedicated to loving and fighting for the people the system has forgotten.
 Established on faith-based principles, Restoring Justice provides excellent legal, social, and counseling services to people accused of crimes who cannot afford to hire attorneys themselves.
-Our mission is to pursue Christ's justice.
-Our vision is that the criminal justice system acknowledges, respects, and upholds Constitutional rights and dignity for every human.
+Their mission is to pursue Christ's justice.
+Their vision is that the criminal justice system acknowledges, respects, and upholds Constitutional rights and dignity for every human.
 For opportunities to support and serve with Restoring Justice, go to restoringjustice.org.